Bookbot

 4,0(5)Évaluer

 Can trauma be inherited?
-It is this question that sets Alex Halberstadt off on a quest to name and acknowledge a legacy of family trauma, and to end a century-old cycle of estrangement.
-His search takes him across the troubled, enigmatic land of his birth.
-In Ukraine he tracks down his paternal grandfather--most likely the last living bodyguard of Joseph Stalin--to reckon with the ways in which decades of Soviet totalitarianism shaped three generations of his family.
-He visits Lithuania, his Jewish mother's home, to examine the legacy of the Holocaust and pernicious anti-Semitism that remains largely unaccounted for.
-And he returns to his birthplace, Moscow, where his glamorous grandmother designed homespun couture for Soviet ministers' wives, his mother consoled dissidents at a psychiatric hospital, and his father made a dangerous living dealing in black-market American records.
-Along the way, Halberstadt traces the fragile and indistinct boundary between history and biography.
-Finally, he explores his own story: that of an immigrant who arrived in America, to a housing project in Queens, New York.
-A now fatherless ten-year-old boy struggling with identity, rootlessness, and a yearning for home, he became another in a line of sons who grew up separated from their fathers by the tides of politics and history.
-As Halberstadt revisits the sites of his family's formative traumas, he uncovers a multigenerational transmission of fear, suspicion, melancholy, and rage.
-And he comes to realize something more: Nations, like people, possess formative traumas that penetrate into the most private recesses of their citizens' lives
+This question drives Alex Halberstadt on a quest to confront a legacy of family trauma and break a century-old cycle of estrangement.
+His journey takes him through the complex landscape of his birthplace, Ukraine, where he seeks out his paternal grandfather, likely the last living bodyguard of Joseph Stalin, to understand how decades of Soviet totalitarianism impacted three generations of his family.
+In Lithuania, he examines his Jewish mother's legacy, confronting the Holocaust and lingering anti-Semitism.
+Returning to Moscow, he reflects on his glamorous grandmother, who designed couture for Soviet ministers' wives, his mother, who consoled dissidents in a psychiatric hospital, and his father, who navigated the black market for American records.
+Throughout this exploration, Halberstadt blurs the lines between history and biography.
+He also shares his own immigrant story, arriving in America as a ten-year-old boy in a Queens housing project, grappling with identity and rootlessness, and becoming yet another son separated from his father by the currents of politics and history.
+Revisiting his family's traumas, he uncovers a multigenerational legacy of fear, suspicion, melancholy, and rage, ultimately recognizing that nations, like individuals, carry formative traumas that deeply affect their citizens' lives.

 Young Heroes of the Soviet Union